skillitzimberg/beepBoop/README.md

 - [x] Logic is broken down into "plain English" specs, listed in README.

-- [ ] Project is in a presentable, portfolio-quality state.
+- [ugh] Project is in a presentable, portfolio-quality state.

 - [x] Required functionality is in place by Friday deadline.

-- [ ] Project demonstrates understanding of this week's concepts.
+- [x] Project demonstrates understanding of this week's concepts.
 If prompted, you are able to discuss your code with an instructor using correct terminology.

 - [x] Application implements a loop and works as expected.

 ## Setup/Installation Requirements
 View the project at (GitHub Pages)[].

-View the code at (GitHub)[].
+View the code at [GitHub](https://github.com/skillitzimberg/beepBoop).

 ## Known Bugs
 replaceNumbersContainingZeros(numbersContainingOnesNowBoop) not working.